Amy Traggianese | October 2015

-Once they see this image of Hofman’s giant duck in Osaka, the conversation changes.
+Once they see this image of Hofman’s giant rubber duck art in Osaka, the conversation changes.
 Is this art?
 Why or why not?
 Woah.
-Students turn and talk again about this duck.
+Students turn and talk again about this rubber duck art.
 Has their opinion changed?
-If the little duck isn’t art, is this big one art?
+If the little rubber duck art isn’t art, is this big one art?
 (And vice versa) Many questions are raised as well: Who made it?
 Why is it so big?
 How was it made?
 Why?

 Images like this can be humorous and thought provoking, they can engage students and get them thinking and speaking about what they see, what they know and what they want to know.
 Thought provoking images can be used as lesson and discussion starters in any classroom, in any subject.
 It is terrific fun to kick start a lesson with an engaging image and task like this, it is something which really gets your group thinking.
 I have used unusual images as an art making prompt, teachers could use an image to start creation of visual art, music, movement, writing… the ideas are endless.